 It was also one of the Clemmons children's favorite places to play when they were growing up on the Farm in the 1960's.

-The family plans to do careful restorations and upgrades to the Big Barn to preserve its historic structural beauty, revitalize its use as an active farming barn, and to accommodate occasional special public events and gatherings celebrating the African American diaspora.
+The family plans to do careful restorations and upgrades to the Big Barn to preserve its historic structural beauty, revitalize its agricultural uses, and accommodate occasional special community events and gatherings celebrating African-American heritage and the African diaspora.